QGBrabant/SUF4OC/README.md

 ### Tasks
 The task to execute is specified by the first argument:
 * ``classification``: is the only task enabled for now.
 It requires to specify several options.
+A hyperparameter "rho" can be used.
+For maximizing accuracy, use rho=1.
+For more concise model, you can try lower values of rho (see Options).

 ### Options
 * ``--nonparametric``: when this option is present, the nonparametric version of the algorithm is used (rho=1.0).